[Experiments & Analysis] Evaluating the Feasibility of Sampling-Based Techniques for Training Multilayer Perceptrons: Related Work

 Several studies have shown that one way to scale up DNNs is to simplify the matrix-matrix or vector-matrix operations involved \citep{Dropout, AdaptivDrop, FastDrop, FasterNN, ScaleableLSH}.
 The complexity of matrix multiplication dominates the computational complexity of training a neural network.
 The multiplication of large matrices is known to be the main bottleneck in training DNNs.
-Often, we try to sparsify the matrices, which minimizes the communication between the memory and the processors.
+Often, we try to sparsify the matrices, which can minimize the communication between the memory and the processors \citep{sparse-mm-opt}.
 Pruning the network and limiting the calculations in both directions to a subset of nodes per layer is one solution to train DNNs efficiently.
-This is what dropout-type algorithms suggest \citep{Dropout, AdaptivDrop}.
+This is what dropout-type algorithms suggest \citep{Dropout, AdaptivDrop, statesparsity}.
 Dropout-type methods either use a data-dependent sampling distribution \citep{AdaptivDrop, FastDrop, FasterNN} or a predetermined sampling probability \citep{Dropout, ScaleableLSH}.
-Note that these techniques are able to provide a good approximation only if used in the context of neural networks; they are not necessarily applicable to general matrix multiplication. \tightsection{Preliminaries} In this section, we describe the neural network model, feedforward step, and backpropagation in the form of matrix operations.
-Finally, we discuss state-of-the-art sampling-based algorithms.
+Note that these techniques are able to provide a good approximation only if used in the context of neural networks; they are not necessarily applicable to general matrix multiplication.